Scholarships

 Applications

-Online applications can be made using the application form available on the Albert Coates Memorial Trust website from Monday, 7 July 2025.
-The closing date for applications is COB Monday, 29 September 2025.
+Online applications can be made using an application form which is made available on the Albert Coates Memorial Trust website during the application process, normally from July through to the end of September.
+The precise dates for the 2027 round will be published on this website.

 Eligibility